 It was developed in 1980s.
 It is basically a bigger version of LAN.
-It is also called MAN and uses the similar technology as LAN.
-It is designed to extend over the entire city. can be means to connecting a number of LANs into a larger network or it can be a single cable.
-It is mainly hold and operated by single private company or a public company.
+It is also called AN and uses the similar technology as LAN.
+It is designed to extend over the entire city.
+Thing 1 street can be means to connecting a number of LANs into a larger network or it can be a single - - - - cable.
+It is mainly hold a nd o perated by single private company or a public company.
+Telephone, Exchange